a5221985/tutorials/Perl/perl.md

 ### Define a Report Footer ###

 ## Perl - File I/O ##
+1. Associate a filehandle with external entity (file) and use variety of operators and functions in Perl to read and update data stored in data stream associated with filehandle.
+2. filehandle: internal structure that associates physical file with a name
+3. When associating file handle, specify the mode in which filehandle is opened.
+4. Basic filehandles: `STDIN`, `STDOUT`, `STDERR` (represent standard input, standard output and standard error devices)

 ### Opening and Closing Files ###
+1. 2 functions with multiple forms used to open new or existing file

+		open FILEHANDLE, EXPR
+		open FILEHANDLE

+		sysopen FILEHANDLE, FILENAME, MODE, PERMS
+		sysopen FILEHANDLE, FILENAME, MODE

+	1. `FILEHANDLE`: filehandle returned by open
+	2. `EXPR`: expression having file name and mode

 ### Open Function ###
 1. `open FILEHANDLE, EXPR`
 	1. FILEHANDLE: file handle returned by `open`